Everyone loves receiving a wedding invite, and not just because it’s something stylish to display on the mantlepiece.

 It’s one of the reasons I make personalized, sustainable wedding handkerchiefs (called HankyBooks) to help couples host eco-friendly weddings.

 There are so many fun ways to make your wedding special for you, your loved ones AND the environment.
+It can start with an eco friendly wedding invitation and become a truly green event from start to finish.

 I hope you make use of these tips – be sure to let me know how it goes!

-Handkerchiefs are the perfect wedding favor?!
+Handkerchiefs are the perfect eco-friendly wedding favor?!